Beverly Hills Ninja: Plot

-Haru tries to intervene, but is overwhelmed by guards.
-Gobei reveals himself to Haru, and manages to distract the guards, allowing Haru to rescue Alison.
-Haru uses a forklift to smash two holes of the room where Tanley locked up Alison with a bomb.
-Haru tries to defuse the bomb, but he accidentally resets it for five minutes.
-On hearing Gobei become overwhelmed by the guards, Haru goes to help him.
-Haru snaps and suddenly demonstrates amazing martial arts moves, stunning Gobei.
-Haru saves Gobei's life and successfully defeats several guards himself.
-Haru and Gobei are left facing off Nobu and two guards.
-Trying to enter the building, Joey crashes through a window and knocks himself and one of the guards unconscious.
-Haru and Gobei defeat Nobu and the remaining guard and later fights Tanley.
-In the fight that follows, Haru accidentally knocks Gobei unconscious by hitting him in the head with a sheave, but he manages to force Tanley to flee afterwards.
-Haru continues to rescue Alison, where he uses a large harpoon gun mounted on a cart and shoots it through the room and inadvertently lands in the back of a truck in which Tanley is trying to escape.
-The harpoon drags the bomb into Tanley's truck and explodes into flames.
-Haru successfully rescues Alison, while Tanley and his surviving hitmen are arrested by Los Angeles police.
+Haru is overwhelmed by Tanley's guards.
+Gobei reveals himself to Haru and distracts the guards, allowing Haru to rescue Alison.
+Haru uses a forklift to smash into the room, where Tanley locked Alison up with a bomb.
+Trying to defuse the bomb, Haru accidentally resets it for five minutes and decides to help Gobei and suddenly snaps, demonstrating impressive martial arts moves that stun Gobei.
+Haru saves Gobei and defeats several guards.
+Haru and Gobei are left facing Nobu and two guards.
+Joey crashes through a window and knocks himself and one of the guards unconscious.
+Haru and Gobei defeat Nobu and the remaining guard and then fight Tanley.
+Haru accidentally knocks Gobei unconscious with a sheave and forces Tanley to flee.
+Haru shoots a harpoon mounted on a cart through the room and into the back of a truck in which Tanley is escaping.
+The harpoon drags the bomb into Tanley's truck and explodes.
+Haru rescues Alison, while Tanley and his hitmen are arrested by Los Angeles police.
+Joey is interviewed by a news reporter and claims to be "The Great Black Ninja".

-Haru tells his sensei that he will be living in Beverly Hills with Alison.
-As Haru and Alison leave together for Beverly Hills, a grappling hook tied to a rope has fallen from the bus and accidentally hooks into Gobei's wheelchair, causing him to be thrown into the Pacific Ocean.
-Haru shouts an apology to Gobei at the end of the film.
+Haru returns to Japan, where he tells his sensei that he will be living in Beverly Hills with Alison.
+As Haru and Alison depart for Beverly Hills, a grappling hook falls from the bus and hooks Gobei's wheelchair, causing him to be thrown into the Pacific Ocean.
+As the film comes to an end, Haru shouts an apology to Gobei.